 - immunising children against diseases, including measles and rubella

 Properly fitted hearing aids can improve communication in people with hearing impairment, but in developing countries fewer than 1 in 40 people who need a hearing aid have one.

 In children, hearing impairment may delay development of language skills and hinder progress in school.

 In adults, hearing impairment often makes it difficult to obtain and keep jobs.

 Both children and adults who are hearing impaired can be stigmatized and socially isolated.

 The availability of audiology services is extremely variable between and within countries.

 Some migrants may have hearing difficulties that have not been detected, assessed or properly managed prior to arrival in the UK.

-Read NHS Choices NHS Services explained about eye care.
+Read NHS.UK NHS Services explained about eye care.